 Church This Sunday

 There will be people to greet you (and they will wear masks).
 There will be a table where you will be able to put in your offering.
-Someone will be at the table (also in a mask and gloves) to give you the new church directory that was just printed if you want a copy.
-According to provincial guidelines, we would be allowed around 75 people as long as we can maintain physical distancing.
+According to provincial guidelines, we would be allowed 100 people as long as we can maintain physical distancing.
 We will monitor to make sure that we are adhering to the guidelines for physical distancing.

 Here is a brief summary of how things will look: